The Gephi project is part again of the Google Summer of Code this year!

 2009

-In 2009, 4 students were selected on these subjects:
+In 2009, 4 students were selected on these projects:

 - Patrick McSweeney on Network Algorithms and Statistics module